BTEC Tech Awards FAQs for BTEC Tech Awards 2022

 Resubmission, retakes, resits and certification

 For internally assessed components, after marking learner work, the centre may make the decision to allow learners who may not have achieved their expected potential one opportunity to resubmit work.
-The current rule of 15 days to resubmit work will continue to apply.
 General feedback can be given to tell the learner which areas they may need to improve work, but no specific instruction can be given to tell them specifically what to do to improve their responses.

 Following moderation, if the outcome is still not satisfactory and the learner would like to retake the internal assessment to improve their mark, they may be given one retake opportunity using the new PSA in a later assessment series.
 For internally assessed components, the highest result will be carried forward towards the qualification outcome.